Board of Directors, American Medical Women's Association (AMWA)

-Kim Templeton, MD is Professor of orthopedic surgery at the University of Kansas Medical Center in Kansas City.
+Dr. Kim Templeton is Professor of orthopaedic surgery at the University of Kansas Medical Center in Kansas City, specializing in orthopaedic oncology.
 She was the first McCann Professor of Women in Medicine and Science in the United States.
-In 2017, Dr. Templeton was elected to a second term on the National Board of Medical Examiners, after spending several years on various committees and task forces.
+In 2017, Dr. Templeton was elected to a second term on the National Board of Medical Examiners, after spending several years on various committees and task forces, and is now leading part of the research arm of the RENEW task force, to address stress among medical students related to the USMLE exams.
 She was named "Top Doc" by Ingram's magazine and received the Marjorie J. Siddridge leadership award for women in medicine from the University of Kansas in 2012.
 She received the Elizabeth Blackwell Award for outstanding contributions to the cause of women in the field of medicine by the American Medical Women's Association in 2013 and the inaugural Women Leaders in Medicine Award from the American Medical Student Association in 2008.
 She was named to the University of Kansas Women's Hall of Fame and an honorary alumnus of the University of Kansas in 2014.
-She will receive the Bertha Van Hoosen Award that honors women physicians who have demonstrated exceptional leadership and service to women physicians and students from AMWA in 2019.